plairfx/Edenhall/README.md

 ## What is Edenhall?
-Edenhall is a card game blockchain-project that offers people a way to play card-games in tables fully onchain powered by Chainlink VRF,
+Edenhall is a card game blockchain-project that offers people a way to play cardGames in tables, fully onchain powered by Chainlink VRF,

 A player can create a `private` or a `public` table through `Edenhall.sol` which will in turn create a table which can be enjoyed by up to 7 players.

 People can create a table for a BlackJack game, invite their friends and have fun.

+Edenhall.sol (Creates and manages the table) BlackJack.sol (Manage the jointable/leavetable/play functons) BlackjackUtils.sol (Stores the core functionallity for both Edenhall.sol and

 ![image](https://github.com/user-attachments/assets/6e918438-178c-469d-b03d-804aad2c032a)